mwlon/pcodec/CLI.md

 ### Compress

 This command compresses a single column of a .csv or .parquet file into a .qco file.

-Remember to set `--delta-order` if your data has a sequential relationship/is a time series!
+If delta encoding order (`--delta-order`) is not specified, the default behavior is to use the first numbers and make an educated guess for the best delta encoding order.

 ```shell
 cargo run --release compress --csv my.csv --col-name my_column out.qco